Dutch elm disease (DED)

 - East Sussex now contains the only population of mature English elms in the world

 - there are now many more elms inside the East Sussex zone than when the disease arrived – nearly 50,000.
 This includes a number of large veteran elms

 For information about the management of the control zone contact our Dutch Elm Disease officer:

 The control zone stretches from Falmer in the west of the county, to Pevensey in the east, except Eastbourne, where elms are managed by Eastbourne Borough Council.

 A higher resolution version of this map is available, please contact us if you would like a copy.

-For elms in Eastbourne and Brighton & Hove, see:
+For elms in Eastbourne and Brighton & Hove, see their websites: